The city of Union is now the owner of two homes and five apartment units.

 The city will continue working with the occupants in the apartments to give them proper notice to relocate.
 Several of the property owners already were planning to move, Rost noted.

-All of the properties were purchased from the lenders, Robert and Pamela Ashcraft, Des Peres, for $57,999.28 — half of the assessed valuation listed by the county assessor.
+All of the properties were purchased from the lenders, Robert and Pamela Ashcraft, Des Peres, for $57,999.28 — one-fourth of the assessed valuation listed by the county assessor.

 Previous owners were Warren and Ellen Carroll.